 Generation of electrical signal (action potential) and its transmission (conduction) to post neurons are essential functions of a neuron.
-Schematic diagram of a neuron is shown in Fig. 1.
 Dendrite and axon work as input and output ports of a cell (neuron).
 Input and output of axon are at hillock and at axon terminal.
 Synapses work for connection chemically with previous and post neurons.